For more information, please contact us at (585) 273-4580 or via email.

-The Breast Pathology Fellowship at the University of Rochester Medical Center is a one year program that provides a thorough exposure to diagnostic surgical pathology of the breast as well as multidisciplinary management of breast disease.
+The Breast Pathology Fellowship is a one-year program that provides a thorough exposure to diagnostic surgical pathology of the breast as well as multidisciplinary management of breast disease.
 The main objective of the program is to provide the fellow with proficient diagnostic skills, in-depth understanding of the implications of pathologic diagnoses in the management of breast cancer patients, and a unique translational research experience.
 The fellow will conduct intraoperative gross examinations of breast specimens, sign out both in-house breast cases and consultation cases from outside clinics and hospitals, and discuss the cases at the weekly Multidisciplinary Breast Care Clinic Conference.
 The fellow will also have the opportunity to conduct clinical and/or translational research projects which will be tailored to meet the individual's interests.
-The breast pathology subspecialty is comprised of 5 breast pathologists under the leadership of Dr. David Hicks, an internationally recognized breast pathologist.
+The breast pathology subspecialty is comprised of 5 breast pathologists under the leadership of David G. Hicks, M.D., an internationally recognized breast pathologist.
 Our subspecialty is committed to providing outstanding diagnostic services for excellent patient care and preparing the next generation of pathologists to be experts in the challenging field of breast pathology.

 Stanley F. Patten Fellowship in Cytopathology